philiplb/CRUDlex/docs/api/MySQLData.rst

         :type $idToData: array
         :param $idToData: a reference to the map entity id to raw entity data
         :param $manyField:

-    .. php:method:: enrichWithMany($rows)

-        Fetches to the rows belonging many-to-many entries and adds them to the rows.

-        :type $rows: array
-        :param $rows: the rows to enrich
-        :returns: array the enriched rows

     .. php:method:: saveMany(Entity $entity)